narmeshnigam/omvix/readme_files/readme_privacy_and_terms.md

 ## 🎯 Page Purpose

-To meet all legal, privacy, and data collection compliance requirements for the Omvix website.
+To meet all legal, privacy, and data collection compliance requirements for the iSwift website.
 This includes WhatsApp communication consent, Meta ad policy alignment, and user data handling clarity.

 ---